Imaginea/i-tagger/README.md

 #### CoNLL

-We are using CoNLL 2003 dataset for testing purpose.
+We are using the CoNLL 2003 dataset for testing.

 **Data :**
 - https://www.clips.uantwerpen.be/conll2003/ner/